shanujaiswal/Practice_Project/Python/1) Python Notes.md

 3. Inheritance
 4. Polymorphism.

---> there are several other related concepts, such as classes, objects, constructors, and method overriding.
+--> there are several other related concepts, such as class, objects, constructors, and method overriding.

-# Classes and Objects
+# Class and Objects

 --> A class is a blueprint for creating objects.
 It defines attributes (variables) and methods (functions) that describe the behavior of objects.
 --> Class name always start with capital letter.